When does homeowners insurance kick in after a fire, earthquake, flood, or other natural disaster?

 Why you can trust The Zebra

 Most natural disasters are not covered by a standard home insurance policy.
 In the wake of a natural disaster, claims could be expensive enough to force insurance companies into insolvency.
 Thus, insurance companies are hesitant to provide insurance for these perils.
+This is why areas prone to natural disasters tend to see home insurance costs higher than the national average.

 In order to carry home insurance for natural disasters, you'll need to look elsewhere.
 Let’s assess some relatively common natural disasters and steps you can take to protect your assets.